 Matcha is very delicate stuff.
 It doesn’t like heat, it doesn't like air, and it doesn’t like light.
-Once it is ground, the clock on its shelf life — about a year, under ideal conditions — starts ticking.
+Once it is ground, the clock on its shelf life — about a year, possibly longer, under ideal conditions — starts ticking.

 And that’s for unopened matcha green tea; once it’s opened, it really should be used up reasonably quickly, say within a few months, for optimum freshness, color, and taste.
 It will still be fine after that, especially if it's been refrigerated, but there's really no reason to “save it for a special occasion” — it's never going to get better, so it’s vastly preferable to enjoy it in its optimum state.
 Stale, dead matcha is no fun — drink it when it’s hypergreen and vibrant.